rglanz/EventValidation/readme.md

         The time series will not be loaded if its length does not match the number of video frames.

+        To adjust the timing of events and add new events, a time series must be loaded.

 4. Control video playback with the next, prev, and replay buttons.

 5. Adjust the event time.

         Drag the dashed line at time-lag 0 to adjust the event time.
 Hold down Alt and drag the dashed line to add an event before or after the current event.

-        Warning: These actions overwrite the selected 'Event Times.csv' file.

-6. Use the discard button to update the discard log file.
+6. Use the discard/flag button to update the output file.

-        Upon loading an Event Times file, a new file called [video_file_name]_discard_log.csv is created (or loaded, if it exists already).
-Each event is stored as a 1 (accepted event) or 0 (discarded event).
-This saves automatically.
+        Upon loading an Event Times file, two new files named [video_file_name]_output.pkl and [video_file_name]_output.csv are created (or loaded, if it exists already).

+        The output file contains the original and adjusted (if applicable) event times, whether the event has been discarded (1) or not (0), whether the event has been flagged (1) or not (0), and the last event viewed (for picking up where you left off).

+        If you added an event, it will have an original time entry of 'nan'.

 ## Hotkeys
 Open video file (1)